maurizioattanasi/maurizioattanasi.github.io/_posts/2022-11-13-my-esp32-playground.md

 ### IDF IoT Development Framework

-Following the guidelines available in the [official](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation-step-by-step) documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation-step-by-step), it's easy enough to set up a ready-to-use development framework for any major operating system type.
+Following the guidelines available in the [official documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/index.html#installation-step-by-step), it's easy enough to set up a ready-to-use development framework for any major operating system type.

 After the setup process, something like that should appear on the file system.